 What sort of challenges did you encounter during filming?

 Shawn Holden: In one of our shooting environments—what we call “The Volume”—the cast is enveloped and surrounded by massive LED screens.
-The minute I walked in the spacefor the first time, I was blown away.
+The minute I walked in the space for the first time, I was blown away.
 It was daunting.
-The structure of that space poses some challenges, with severe reverberance inherent in the space.
+The structure of that space poses some challenges with severe reverberation inherent in the space.
 But we came up with the solution.
-We called in an acoustical engineer that had developed a product, ZR Acoustics.
-They are specially-designed screens that didn't absorb or reflect the sound.
+We called in an acoustic engineer that had developed a product, ZR Acoustics.
+They are specially designed screens that didn't absorb or reflect the sound.
 Rather, it took the air that the sound travels in, and the screens would break it apart.
 Hence, breaking apart the sound reflections that we had in The Volume.
 Provided we could get the screens in the right position, they worked very well and saved our hide.
 It was pretty remarkable.
 But in the end, that is one of the things I'm actually most proud of on the show; considering the incredible environmental challenges that we faced in that space, we still managed to capture the cleanest tracks possible.

 What sort of decisions did you make about how you would approach this particular series?